Marrakech tours — visit the city’s best palaces, sights and monuments

 FOLLOWING THE RIVERA

 Watch the local sellers making traditional Moroccan pancakes for breakfast, and the men catching up over mint tea.
-It’s the type of scene that comes to life when with a local.
+It’s the type of scene that comes to life when touring with a local.

 Kasbah Mosque, Marrakech